When you run the windows installer, there’s a page in the installer that asks for you to provide your username and password.

 - Finally there is a service that runs the VMware automation for shared virtual machines

 Running under the default services account also means that you cannot access the VMware automation for VMs that you run under your account.
 As such the backup software would not be able to determine which VMs are running and which not.
-Worse, Vimalin could also and not take action on that status and make the required snapshots so that it can make a reliable backup.
+Worse, Vimalin could also not take action on that status and make the required snapshots so that it can make a reliable backup.